twitchy-craft/Chrome-Crasher/README.md

 # Chrome Crasher
-- Simple code that crashes chrome
+- Opens chrome and goes to a crashing website
 - thats about it
 - make a issue or a pull request if you want changes
+- for windows
-- can crash chromebooks
+- da crashing website (will crash your chrome) https://p.ksh3.tk/